mike-boya/til/linux/find-suid-and-sgid-files.markdown

     $ sudo find / -perm -g=s -type f -exec ls -ld {} \; 2>/dev/null

-'''Defensive:''' The results provided should be used to create a baseline in order to pinpoint any additions, deletions or modifications to the SUID/SGID programs on your systems.
+**Defensive:** The results provided should be used to create a baseline in order to pinpoint any additions, deletions or modifications to the SUID/SGID programs on your systems.
 Any changes could indicate a potential attacker or misconfiguration and should be investigated further.

-'''Offensive:''' These are also extremely useful during pentests when looking to escalate privileges on a linux system.
+**Offensive:** These are also extremely useful during pentests when looking to escalate privileges on a linux system.
 Finding a script with these permissions set could grant elevated access, which could help to own the system.